 We are a medical device company dedicated to changing the lives of patients suffering from fluid overload through science, collaboration, and innovative technology.
 We are focused on developing, manufacturing, and commercializing the Aquadex FlexFlow® system for ultrafiltration therapy.
-Our commercial product, the Aquadex FlexFlow system, is indicated for temporary (up to eight hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy and extended (longer than 8 hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy and require hospitalization.
+Our commercial product, the Aquadex FlexFlow system, is indicated for temporary (up to eight hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy and require hospitalization.